 3. Use your hammock as a cargo net

 The mesh of the hammock is flexible enough to be used as a cargo net for bulky items.
 You can stretch the hammock over whatever you want to prevent the items you carry from moving around in the car as you drive.
-Now, you can secure the ends with cords or zip-ties and even small carabiners if you have them.
+Now, you can secure the ends with cords or zip-ties and even a small carabiner will work if you have them.

 You can also lay the hammock out, flat on the ground and pile everything you need to carry on it.
 Gather the ends of the hammock together and tie them with a cord.
 You will have a sturdy carrying bag that you can sling over your shoulder.